 (a) Healthy group (b) OI group

 Figure 6: Regression results using the fixed effects of the linear mixed-effect model on filtered data sets. λii stands for the diagonal terms of normal components of S in Mandel notation (Mandel 1965), λij for the off-diagonal terms of normal components, and μij for the shear components.
-The dashed line represents the fitted line.
+The dashed line represents the regression line.

 BV/TV and DA Matching